Improve AWS load balancer health monitoring

-- In the Essentials tab specify:
+- In the Essentials tab, specify:

 Field Value Name An appropriate name for the application, such as LBHealth-Admin.
 Where the name suffix distinguishes the application from other health monitoring applications.
 Public Domain Enter the associated IP address.
 Groups Everyone

 - Click Next.
-The Attributes tab will open.
+The Attributes tab opens.

 - Click Next.
-The Policies tab will open.
+The Policies tab opens.

 - Click Done.

 Configure Load Balancer to use HTTP 200 return code